Pirouz-Nourian/Spatial_Computing_Design_Studio20/docs/a2_configuring_process.md

 ![Solar icons](../img/Solar icons.png)

 #### Sky view factor

-This data is used for the growing algorithm by certain agents that prefer a high sky view factor, for instance: the office spaces and garden.
+>Ensure functions are able to see enough of the sky This data is used for the growing algorithm by certain agents that prefer a high sky view factor, for instance: the office spaces and garden.